Yoast/wordpress-seo/readme.txt

     * Fixes a bug that would break rich term descriptions with large images.
     * Fixes cache check in dashboard widget, which could cause unnecessary queries.
     * No longer load toolbar styles when toolbar is disabled.
-    * Adds check to buffer clean, prevents notice on no buffer, which can break export process.
+    * Fixes a bug to prevent "cannot modify headers" notice on export.
-    * Fixes a bug to improve passive voice recognition
+    * Fixes a bug to improve passive voice recognition.
     * Fixes a bug where consecutive keywords where not recognized.
     * Fixes a bug to improve sentence detection.
     * Fixes a bug that prevented the markings from working correctly.
     * Fixes a bug where select2 would generate a 404 on a non-supported language.
     * Fixes a bug where HTML attributes could be translated.
-    * Fixes a bug where the og:image tag would be omitted.
+    * Fixes a bug where the <code>og:image</code> tag would be omitted.
     * Fixes a bug for canonicals for search pages with empty search queries.
 = 3.4.2 =